 What Comes First When Designing a Home

-- Paint colour that coordinates with the above
+6. Paint colours that coordinate with the above

 Now really, just that list ALONE will save you a lot of stress, but really, let’s get down to the nitty-gritty as the devil is in the details!

-- 3 pens that lives in your binder or in your box
+- Three pens that live in your binder or in your box.

 TIP: Get a bright coloured binder/box so that it is easy to see whether you are at home, in the car or at a store.